 Meet curfew hours

-Attend 12-step groups, of their choice
+Attend peer-run support group, of their choice

 Participate in productive activities